-But we are more people working with sustainable business conduct through tasks added to ther departments.
+We are more people working with sustainable business conduct through tasks added to their respective departments.

 Development dept. searches for new material to replace virgin material all year round.
-They are also searcing for new coatings and way to improve products in a sustainable way.
-Important for us is also to amke as clear product request as possible to reduce resources used.
+They are also searching for new ways to improve products in a sustainable way.
+Important for us is also to make as clear a product request (Teck Pack) as possible to reduce resources used and misunderstandings - this also reduces numbers of samples made.
 The purchasing dept are in dialogue with suppliers on shipments and packaging.
 They look for the best mode of transportation as well as changing our packing instructions to more environmentally friendly alternatives.
 They are also the ones who ask for updated certificates, follow up and evaluate the suppliers.
-Our logistics dept takes care of the waste and make sure to reduce, reuse and recycle everything.
+The most important job of the purchasing department is to have a good dialogue with supplier and not put unnecessary pressure on them.
+Our logistics dept takes care of the waste and make sure to reduce, reuse and recycle as much as possible.

-We have added KPIs to many departments which are evluated on a yearly basis together with our risk analysis these are updated in time for our yearly reporting to Ethical Trade Norway.
+We have added KPIs to these departments, which are evaluated on a yearly basis together with our risk analysis.
+These are updated in time for our yearly reporting to Ethical Trade Norway.
 Reporting is end of feburary.

 Through reporting to ETN we see and evaluate the actions taken.
 Do we make a difference with the actions taken or do we have to make changes?
-Are we doing what we say and is what we say still the correct way to reach our ultiumate goal?
+Are we doing what we say and is what we say still the correct way to reach our ultimate goal?

-4.A.2 Describe how the company ensures that measures taken to identify, prevent and reduce negative impact actually work
+4.A.2 Describe how the enterprise ensures that measures taken to identify, prevent and reduce negative impact actually work

-Previously we have mostly looked at the quality of the garment ,which also is a good indicator to the general health of the supplier.
+Previously we have mostly looked at the quality of the garment, which also is a good indicator to the general health of the supplier.
 However, today we rate the communication with our suppliers as well as their financial details in addition to the final product.
 We make sure to have updated /current certificates from all our suppliers such as ISO, Bluesign and Oeko-Tex etc...
 Now we have, in addition to our more in-depth risk analysis, we have developed a file where essential information from suppliers is placed and where we can generate a total score per supplier based on their overall performance.
 We are in close dialogue with our main suppliers throughout the year.